mercwar/AVIS-TRAY-MENU/README.md

 ## 🚀 Conclusion
 With AVIS Tray Menu, you can build a personalized launcher that lives in your system tray.
 All customization happens in `menu.json`, so you don’t need to touch the code once it’s compiled.
 Swap icons, add shortcuts, and organize your workflow exactly how you want.

+---

+## ⚖️ Legal Notice

+### 📜 Copyright & License
+AVIS Tray Menu © 2026 Demon (Tela Tran).
+All rights reserved unless otherwise stated.

+This software is distributed for educational and personal use.
+You may compile, modify, and use the source code for your own projects, provided that:
+- You retain this copyright notice in all copies or substantial portions of the software.
+- You do not sell or redistribute the compiled binary without permission.

+If you plan to publish modified versions or include AVIS Tray Menu in commercial software, please contact the author for written consent.

+---

+### 🧩 Third‑Party Components
+This project uses **cJSON** for JSON parsing, which is licensed under the MIT License.
+All other trademarks, product names, and company names mentioned in the menu examples (e.g., Microsoft, GitHub, Discord) are property of their respective owners.

+---

+### 🔒 Disclaimer
+This software is provided “as is,” without warranty of any kind, express or implied.
+The author assumes no responsibility for any damage, data loss, or system instability resulting from use or misuse of this program.

+By compiling and running AVIS Tray Menu, you acknowledge that:
+- You are responsible for verifying the safety of any commands or executables referenced in your `menu.json`.
+- You understand that launching system utilities or third‑party applications through this menu is done at your own risk.

+---

+### 🧠 Intellectual Property
+The **Fire & Ice icon** and **AVIS Tray Menu banner** are original AI‑generated artworks created for this project.
+They may be used freely for non‑commercial documentation, tutorials, and promotional materials related to AVIS Tray Menu.
+For commercial use, please request permission from the author.

+---

+### 🪪 Attribution
+If you share or fork this project, please include the following attribution line in your README:

+> Built with AVIS Tray Menu © 2026 Demon (Tela Tran)